• Skip to primary navigation

 It's so classic and so delicious and easy, there's literally nothing to do.
 The salty prosciutto and sweet melon are a match made in heaven and this gazpacho soup is such a fun way to enjoy them.

-So What Is Gazpacho?
+So what is Gazpacho?

 Gazpacho is a chilled soup made from vegetables (or in this case fruit).
 There are a lot of recipes using tomatoes, garlic and bell peppers for a savoury, chilled and refreshing soup to cool down with during the hot summer months.